@qawolf/pom provides Page Object Model (POM) infrastructure for

 Inside a page object, use the protected this.create(...) instead — it shares

-the current Page and routes through the same registry, which is what lets
+the current Page and goes through the same registry.
+Import the sibling’s type

 create / createPage are async because lazily registered modules load on